JENOVAAbsolute/128-Bit-Bay-Software/README.md

 * Select game art for your ROMs on the preview screen, or add your own
 * Automatically sorts your games on Steam alphabetically

-*Note: This software looks hard to use.
-It’s not.
-If you find yourself having trouble, ping JENOVA for help.*

 * * *
 ### STEAM ACHIEVEMENT MANAGER